ibidem/mjolnir-cfs/+Docs/-04-Loading-Configuration-Files.md

 Because configuration files are plain old PHP code, you can have any amount of complexity in it.
 Here are just a few examples:

-You can generate a configuration dynamically; for example if PUBDIR is not defined you may attempt to resolve the configuration to some other more useful value; remember that the configuration files are still plain old PHP files so there is very little limitation on what processing they can do.
+You can generate a configuration dynamically; for example if www path is not defined you may attempt to resolve the configuration to some other more useful value; remember that the configuration files are still plain old PHP files so there is very little limitation on what processing they can do.

 You can split the configuration into a series of arrays and simply return the merged output; for example in the case of a script configuration, you can form